-How to assign a permanent drive letter to a USB drive on Windows
+How to give a USB drive a permanent drive letter in Windows

-How to assign a permanent drive letter to a USB drive in Windows 10 and 11
+Assign a permanent drive letter to a USB drive

 1. Insert the USB drive from which you want to change the drive letter into your PC.

-2. Right-click on the start menu button.
+2. Right-click on the Windows start menu button.

-3. Click on Disk Management.
+3. Click Disk Management.

-Open Disk Management in Windows 10
+Open Disk Management in Windows 10 and 11

-Open Disk Management in Windows 10
+Open Disk Management in Windows 10 and 11

 4. Right-click on the USB drive from which you want to change the drive letter.

-5. Click on Change Drive Letter and Paths.
+5. Click Change Drive Letter and Paths.

 Change Drive Letter and Paths option in Disk Management in Windows 10